Children and Youth, the Best Investment

 - Are involved in cases of corruption, bribery or other illegal activities.

 - Promote violence.
-At a general level, it will be necessary that the activity of the company is not incoherent with the mission and values of Fundación Yoga Pura Vida.
+At a general level, it will be necessary that the activity of the company is not inconsistent with the mission and values of Fundación Yoga Pura Vida.

 - A clause will be included in all contracts and collaboration agreements, specifying that violating this code will be cause for immediate termination of the agreement.